YozhikM/draft-regex/README.md

 #### `clearEmptyBlock`
 Prevents the ability to add blank lines more than 3 (varies in settings).

-A second argument can take a number for remove blank lines (number + 1).
+A second argument can take a `number` for remove blank lines (`number` + 1).

 `function clearEmptyBlocks(editorState: EditorState, maxEmptyLines?: number = 2): EditorState`

 #### `replaceTextRegex`
 Apply regular expressions to the entire text, in the process of typing or after copy/pasting text.

-A second argument can take an array of rules.
-TypoRules is a set of basic rules that you can not use.
+A second argument can take an array of rules. `typoRules` is a set of basic rules that you can not use.

-A third argument can take an object that can contain options, which you can expand to use the plugin is very flexible.
+A third argument can take an object that can contain `options`, which you can expand to use the plugin is very flexible.

-ExtraSpaces are simple regular expressions that forbid doing more than one space in a row.
+`extraSpaces` are simple regular expressions that forbid doing more than one space in a row.

 `function replaceTextRegex(
   editorState: EditorState,